-Managed by Clem Cairns and Jula Walton, Fish Publishing's activities have also included the publication of Altergeist, a novel by Tim Booth, Small City Blues # 1-57 by Martin Kelleher, and The Woman Who Swallowed the Book of Kells - a collection of short stories by Ian Wild.
+Fish have published the following novels - Altergeist by Tim Booth, Small City Blues # 1-57 by Martin Kelleher, and 12 Miles Out by Nick Wright, and a collection of short stories - The Woman Who Swallowed the Book of Kells by Ian Wild.

-To see our full range of publications click Fish Anthologies and Novels
+See our full range of publications - Fish Anthologies and Novels.

-To read some of our published entries visit the Short Stories to Read Online
+To read stories and poems published in the Fish Anthologies, visit the Short Stories to Read Online.

 Fish Publishing offers a comprehensive Critique and Editorial Consultancy Service.
-Our editors are experienced in providing writers with constructive critical analysis and developmental assistance.
-They have been working with Fish for many years, providing support to writers at all stages of their work.
-They can assist writers to realise their potential with one-to-one editing.
-The Critique Service offers appraisals on short stories, one-page stories and poems, while the Editorial Consultancy Service provides authors with ongoing support with writing projects, giving feed-back and guidance for novelists, script writers and writers working on long term projects.
+Our editors are experienced in providing writers with constructive critical analysis.
+They have been working with Fish for many years, supportting writers at all stages of their work with one-to-one editing.
+The Critique Service offers appraisals on short stories, memoir, flash fiction stories and poems, while the Editorial Consultancy Service provides authors with ongoing support with writing projects, giving feed-back and guidance.

 To contact Fish Publishing: